Dennis Harris (musician): Career

 Dennis Harris's career really took off in the 1970s when he was playing guitar for the Delfonics.
 In 1975 he was taken into the studio by the lead singer and he became part of the scene.

 He wrote and handled the arrangement and was co-producer for the song "Redwood Beach" which was the B side for MFSB's 1977 single, "Use ta Be My Guy".
 Another release that year was the Killer Joe album by Benny Golson.
 Harris played on five of the album's tracks and co-composed the track "Love Uprising".

-He co-produced the MFSB 1978 album, MFSB: The Gamble & Huff Orchestra which was released in 1978.
+He co-produced the MFSB 1978 album, and was lead guitarist on Wishing on a Star,MFSB: The Gamble & Huff Orchestra which was released in 1978.
 His guitar line opens up the "There's No Other Like You" which was the B side for Melba Moore's hit "You Stepped Into My Life".
 He arranged the song "That's Not Part of the Show" which appeared on the 1979 Love Talk album by The Manhattans which got to #20 on the soul chart, and #141 on the pop chart.

 He played on Leon Huff's solo album, Here to Create Music which was released in 1980.

 In February, 2019, he was interviewed on the Doris Hall-James Indie Show.
 He talked about MFSB as well as his playing the intro on Lou Rawls' hit "You'll Never Find Another Love like Mine".
 He and In June, he again he was interviewed on The Doris Hall-James Indie Show.
 He and fellow musician, Jimmy Williams and they talked about his cousin Norman Harris.

 In July, 2019, he played at the Philly Beats event which was facilitated by Philadelphia Clef Club of Jazz & Performing Arts.